Ever wonder why so many residents of the Coachella Valley switch to solar? Learn more in our blog!

 What Impacts the Effectiveness of Solar?

 Ideally, your solar system would produce the same amount of electricity every day, so you would know how much to expect and how much to use.
 However, there are many factors that influence how much energy the system can produce, including, of course, what type of panel they are.
 That’s why Renova Energy recommends SunPower panels, the most advanced and efficient panels available.
-They make more electricity with a single panel than any others.
+They make more electricity with a single panel than any other.
 What else makes a difference?

 - Geographic location